dhruvil1808/JavaFX-SQL-application/README.md

 # Internship-Form-JavaFX-SQL
-This Project conteins a multipage JavaFX application with basic CRUD operations in the SQL database.
+This Project contains a multipage JavaFX application with basic CRUD operations in the SQL database.
+It can be modified to make any kind of Application with JavaFX and SQL database.